List of Star Trek novels: Invasion! (1996)

 Star Trek: Invasion! crossover miniseries spanned each of the Star Trek television series broadcast prior to 1996.
 An omnibus edition was published in 1998 which included additional material.
 The series was created and edited by John J. Ordover.

 New Frontier (1997–2015)

 Star Trek: New Frontier was the first book line not to be based on a Star Trek television series or film.
 The novels follow the crew of the Excalibur (NCC-26517) under the command of Mackenzie Calhoun.
 Created by John J. Ordover.

 Numbered novels (1997–2001)

 Numbered paperback and hardcover releases.
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.